 Interdisciplinary Brain Science

-The HBP Curriculum on Interdisciplinary Brain Science offers web-based distance learning courses that provide basic lessons in the HBP core fields neuroscience, medicine, cognitive systems and ICT as well as the complementary subjects of ethics and intellectual property rights.
+The HBP Curriculum on Interdisciplinary Brain Science offered web-based distance learning courses that provide basic lessons in the HBP core fields neuroscience, medicine, cognitive systems and ICT as well as the complementary subjects of ethics and intellectual property rights.

 • Master‘s students already carrying out research